Basil

 When choosing fresh herbs, always pick those that have supple green leaves, without any brown or discoloured spots.
 It’s best to then wrap them in a slightly damp cloth and keep in the fridge.
 That way, they will have enough but not too much water, and will be protected from drying out.

-If you buy or grow larger quantities, freezing will preserve their nutritional value.
-Chop them and pack into ice cube trays, covering each portion with vegetable stock.
+If you buy or grow larger quantities, freezing will preserve the nutritional value.
+Chop it and pack it into ice cube trays, covering each portion with vegetable stock.
 Or use a food processor to coarsely chop the leaves, add a drizzle of virgin olive oil to lightly coat them, divide into ice cube trays and freeze.
 You can then use these frozen portions for anything from soups, stews, to pasta sauce and baked dishes.

 Dried herbs are best kept in tightly sealed glass containers out of direct sunlight.
 Even though they keep for a long time, they only keep their full flavour for about six months.